Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

 * The next configuration to decide is which package should be tested
     * Setting this value is crucial to taking advantage of multiple `compare.X` branches
 * Package is defined with `package:`
-* Must be set to the full package name, e.g. `package:com.calcTest`
+* Must be set to the full package name, e.g. `package:"com.calcTest"`
 #### Comparison Scope
 * This configuration is used for testing either within or between versions
 * Scope is defined by `scope:`